Statistical Sales Forecasting?

 A library of statistical sales forecasting algorithms is often the main assistance provided by many sales forecasting software solutions.

 Prophecy naturally has its own statistical forecasting engine.
-However, it is important to assess statistical forecasting's relevance to your forecasts before relying heavily on the sales forecasts any statistical engine generates.
+However, it is important to analyse and ideally quantify statistical forecasting's relevance to your business.

 Is Statistical Sales Forecasting the Right Solution?